 Have You Ever Been This Excited To Try Something New?

 These brick red tacos enticed me for so long but I always thought they were unobtainable to make at home until now.
 I hope this recipe has got you excited to search out some new ingredients and give this a try.
-Let me know how it turns out for you!
-Snap a photo and tag me on Instagram using @holajalapeno and #holajalapeno so we can see your handiwork!
-Happy eating.
+Let me know when you try it by snapping a pic and tagging me on Instagram @holajalapeno and #holajalapeno so I can see or leave me a comment below (don’t forget to leave a ⭐️⭐️⭐️⭐️⭐️ rating) !
+Also, sign up for my weekly newsletter, lots of good stuff there too!

 How to Make Cochinita Pibil in the Oven